streamsets/datacollector-oss/BUILD.md

 are published to public maven repositories and for them this step can be skipped.
 While Data Collector runs on Java 7, Java 8 is required for running integration tests.

-- You can do that by getting the latest code from github
+- You can do that by getting the latest code from Github

 `git clone http://github.com/streamsets/datacollector-api`